Klein High School

 Klein High School is a public high school located in Klein, Texas, United States, located approximately 20 mi from Downtown Houston.
 It serves grades 9–12 in the Klein Independent School District.
-The current principal of Klein High School is Brandon Baker.
+The current principal of Klein High School is Shannon Strole.

 History

 In July 1928, five common school districts in the area were consolidated into Rural High School District Number One.
 The new high school was formed from French School, Hildebrandt School, Oak Grove School, and Willow Creek School.
 Kohrville School, a school for black children, also consolidated into the district.

 The new district's high school building was located at what is now 7200 Spring-Cypress Road, between Kuykendahl Road and Stuebner Airline Road.
 This building is now behind the district's central office building.
 In 1938, Rural High School District Number One became Klein Independent School District, and its high school became Klein High School.